-(2) rear brake lever/parking brake lever
+- (1) parking brake lock lever - (2) rear brake lever/parking brake lever

-The P/R lever (1) on the rear brake lever/parking brake lever (2) is used to apply the parking brake or to shift the transmission into reverse.
+The parking brake lock lever (1) on the rear brake lever/parking brake lever (2) is used to apply the parking brake.

 To apply the parking brake:

 Bring the vehicle to a complete stop, make sure the transmission is in neutral.